-Connecting the Cisco TelePresence Touch 8" controller A C Series codec running software version TC4.1 or later can be controlled using the Cisco TelePresence Touch 8" controller (as alternative to the remote control).
+Connecting the Cisco TelePresence Touch 8" controller

+A C Series codec running software version TC4.1 or later can be controlled using the Cisco TelePresence Touch 8" controller (as alternative to the remote control).

-Connecting the Touch controller There are two options how to connect the Touch controller to the codec.
-In both cases the connection is via the provided power adapter, as illustrated above. - A. Connecting the Touch controller to the codec via LAN.
+Connecting the Touch controller

+There are two options how to connect the Touch controller to the codec.
+In both cases the connection is via the provided power adapter, as illustrated above.

+A. Connecting the Touch controller to the codec via LAN.

 The process of associating the Touch controller to the codec is called paring.
-Note that the codec is signalling - that it is available for pairing for only 30 minutes after it is switched on. - B. Connecting the Touch controller directly to the codec's second Ethernet connector (Network Port 2).
+Note that the codec is signalling that it is available for pairing for only 30 minutes after it is switched on.

+B. Connecting the Touch controller directly to the codec's second Ethernet connector (Network Port 2).

 To enable this mode of operation use the remote control and navigate to Home > Settings > Administrator settings > Pairing > Direct pairing and select On.

 Alternatively, use the web interface or the command line interface to set the NetworkPort 2 > Mode setting to DirectPairing.

 Restart the codec for the change to take effect.

-Touch controller set-up Once the Touch controller is connected to power, the set-up procedure begins.
+Touch controller set-up

+Once the Touch controller is connected to power, the set-up procedure begins.
 Follow the instructions on screen.

 If you have connected the unit to the codec via LAN, you have to select which codec to pair with.
 If the codec is not in the list of available codecs displayed on the Touch controller, you can select a codec manually by entering its IP address.

 If the Touch controller needs software upgrade, new software will be downloaded from the codec and installed on the unit automatically as part of the set-up procedure.
 The Touch controller restarts after the upgrade.

 You can verify that the Touch controller is successfully paired to the codec by checking that the codec address is displayed in the top banner.

 If you want more details on Touch installation, please read the Cisco TelePresence Touch 8 inch Installation Guide, which is available on the Cisco web site.

-About monitors when you have a Codec C60
+About monitors when you have a Codec C90

 The main monitor

-The monitor can be connected to any of the video outputs HDMI 1 (the default connector for the main monitor) or DVI-I 2.
+The main monitor can be connected to any of the video outputs HDMI 1 (the default connector for the main monitor) HDMI 3 (the default connector for the dual monitor), DVI-I 2 or DVI-I 4.

 Connecting to HDMI 1

 The HDMI 1 output is, by default, defined as the main monitor connector.
 When you connect the main monitor to this output the menu and icons (OSD - on screen display) will show on this monitor.

-Connecting to DVI-I 2
+Connecting to DVI-I 2, DVI-I 4, HDMI 3

-When connecting the main monitor to the DVI-I 2 output, you must move the OSD to this output.
+When connecting the main monitor to the DVI-I 2, DVI-I 4 or HDMI 3 output, you must move the OSD to this output.

 If you cannot see any menu on screen you must run a key sequence on the remote control.
 The menu on screen, icons and other information (OSD - on screen display) will be moved to the selected output.
-At the same time, the resolution will be set to the default value, which is 1024x768@60Hz for DVI (and 1280x720@60Hz for HDMI).
-Moving the OSD using the remote control If the main monitor is connected to DVI-I 2 video output, and the OSD is on HDMI 1 output, you must run the following shortcut or key sequence on the remote control.
-Disconnect # # 0 x # x=1 (HDMI 1) x=2 (DVI-I 2) Example: Set DVI-I 2 as the OSD output:
+At the same time, the resolution will be set to the default value, which is 1024x768@60Hz for DVI and 1280x720@60Hz for HDMI.

+Moving the OSD using the remote control

+If the main monitor is connected to DVI-I 2 video output you must run the following shortcut or key sequence on the remote control.

+Disconnect # # 0 x # x=1 (HDMI 1) x=2 (DVI-I 2) x=3 (HDMI 3) x=4 (DVI-I 4)

+Example: Set DVI-I 2 as the OSD output.